db47h/go-decnumber/README.md

 does not make much sense since we want to provide access to everything that decNumber has to offer;
 the linker will take care of including only the used bits and pieces into the final application executable.
 As such, the decimal32/64/128 are merged into Single, Double and Quad.

+### Error handling

+Active eror handling via traps is not supported in the Go implementation.
+The os/signal package does not seem to be able to handle signals raised from C code (this always causes a panic), while external signals can be handled just fine.

+Although most arithmetic functions can cause errors, the standard Go error handling is not used in its idiomatic form.
+That is, arithmetic functions do not return errors.
+Instead, the type of the error is ORed into the status flags in the current context (Context type).
+It is the responsibility of the caller to clear the status flags as required.
+The result of any routine which returns a number will always be a valid number (which may be a special value, such as an Infinity or NaN).
+This permits the use of much fewer error checks; a single check for a whole computation is often enough.

+To check for errors, get the Context's status with the Status() function (see the Status type), or use the Context's ErrorStatus() function.

 ## Free-list of Numbers